Still Standing (Monica album): Singles

 The second single, "Love All Over Me" was sent to radio in May 2010.
 It peaked at number fifty-eight on the US Billboard chart and reached number two on the Hot R&B/Hip-Hop Songs chart, becoming Monica's twelfth top ten hit on that chart.
 In September 2010, "Here I Am", featuring Trey Songz, was confirmed as the album's third single.
 The track features vocals by fellow singer Trey Songz.
-A remix of "Here I Am" was initially planned as the third single but was only released as a digital download.
-The album version of the song had previously debuted on the R&B/Hip-Hop Songs chart at number eighty-three.
+A remix of "Here I Am" was initially planned as a radio single but was only released as a digital download.
+The album version of the song had previously debuted on the Hot R&B/Hip-Hop Songs chart at number eighty-three.

 Critical reception

 Still Standing received generally positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 71, based on six reviews.
 AllMusic writer Andy Kellman commented that the album "benefits from quality control and a handful of particularly strong ballads".
 About.com's Mark Edward Nero called it "one of the stronger albums of Monica's career so far".
 Entertainment Weekly's Mikael Wood called the album "a low-key delight" and perceived its sound as reminiscent of 1990s-R&B, stating "the appealingly unflashy CD feels like a return to the mid-'90s heyday of acts such as Deborah Cox and Total."
 USA Today's Edna Gundersen called it "a gimmick-free set of cool R&B tracks".
 Andrew Rennie of Now wrote that it is "rich with songs about self-validation, love lost and subsequent recovery, and doesn't let up on that thematic gas pedal until the last tune."

 However, The Boston Globe's Ken Capobianco viewed its songs as "predictable" and wrote "Monica is a vivid singer with gorgeous tone, but she’s forced to breathe life into songs that don't live up to her capabilities."
 Luke Winkie of Slant Magazine described its music as "unembellished and bland", while calling the album "immediately forgettable, inhabiting the colorless world that has doomed the majority of mainstream R&B over the last decade."
 Despite writing that Monica "puts forth her richest vocal efforts", Boston Herald writer Lauren Carter called the album's songs "uninspiring", describing it as "the middle ground" and "r & b blandness".
 Mariel Concepcion of Billboard wrote that Still Standing lacks "Monica's spunk and sass", but ultimately commended her lyrical maturity and called the album "fluid lyrically and musically".
 The Washington Post's Sarah Godfrey complimented its production and Monica's musical style, stating "The disc is a lean 10 tracks, and while the sound is more mature than her 1995 debut Miss Thang, as it should be, her mellow style of R&B remains comfortingly intact."